 My main research interests involve using psychophysiological measures to characterise the neural processes which link to personality variables (most notably Jeffrey Gray’s ‘Reinforcement Sensitivity Theory’).

 My research specifically focuses on the identification of brainwave (EEG) activity which links to anxious rumination and goal conflict resolution.
 Additionally, I am interested in the conditions under which the Rolandic mu rhythm is modulated.
-I am currently working in collaboration with Professor Philip Corr (City University) and Thomas Lockhart (PhD student, University of Portsmouth).
+I am currently working in collaboration with Thomas Lockhart (University of Portsmouth) and Thanusha VManohor (PhD student, University of Portsmouth).